 Bizarrely, these two groups of people are at a high risk of injury and even death.
-And our Philadelphia bus accident attorney from the Dan Doyle Law Group is going to explain why.
+And our bus accident lawyer from the Dan Doyle Law Group is going to explain why.

 Hundreds of Americans are killed in bus accidents all across the United States each year.
 And more than 22,000 others get injured every year.
 This means a bus is not exactly the safest mode of transportation out there, contrary to the popular belief.

 Generally, there are two reasons why people in Philadelphia and all across Pennsylvania tend to believe that buses are safe.
 These two reasons are:

 While it is true that bus drivers are legally required to take every possible safety precaution in order to protect dozens of their passengers, it is not uncommon for bus drivers to operate their large vehicles under the influence of alcohol or drugs.

 Also, those strict procedures to obtain a bus driver’s license do not change the fact that many bus drivers can neglect the rules and violate traffic rules in order to deliver passengers from point A to point B faster and earn more money as a result.